Azure/cortana-intelligence-energy-demand-forecasting/Technical Deployment Guide/README.md

 **NOTE:** We create most resources in the South Central US region.
 The resource availability in different regions depends on your subscription.
 When deploying you own resources, make sure all data storage and compute resources are created in the same region to avoid inter-region data movement.
 Azure Resource Group and Azure Data Factory don’t have to be in the same region as the other resources.
 Azure Resource Group is a virtual group that groups all the resources in one solution.
 Azure Data Factory is a cloud-based data integration service that automates the movement and transformation of data.
 Data factory orchestrates the activities of the other services.

-There are two paths: Batch path and Real-Time path.
-Explain each path here.

 ## Batch Path Setup Steps

 ### 1. Create a new Azure Resource Group